Halligan Life & Pensions Ltd t/a Halligan Insurances, Good Insurance

 Who is the Data Protection Officer (DPO)?

-Halligan Insurances, Good Insurance have an appointed a Data Protection Officer (‘DPO’).
-Who can be reached at firstname.lastname@example.org.
+Halligan Insurances, Good Insurance have appointed a Data Protection Officer (‘DPO’) who can be reached at email@example.com.
 Please see the ‘Your rights’ section below.

 Information we collect